ajgon/opsworks_ruby/docs/attributes.md

 - `app['webserver']['adapter']`
     - **Default:** `nginx`
     - **Supported values:** `apache2`, `nginx`, `null`
     - Webserver in front of the instance.
-It runs on port 80, and receives all requests from Load Balancer/Internet. `null` means no webserver enabled.
+It runs on port 80 by default (see `app['webserver']['port']`), and receives all requests from the Load Balancer/Internet. `null` means no webserver enabled.

 - `app['webserver']['dhparams']`
     - If you wish to use custom generated DH primes, instead of common ones (which is a very good practice),